amqphub/amqp-10-resource-adapter/README.md

 Additional notes:

-* Your Artemis configuration must have the `messaging-activemq` subsystem installed, even though you are not using the internal broker in this case.
+* Your WildFly configuration must have the `messaging-activemq` subsystem installed, even though you are not using the internal broker in this case.